-The Leica Q (Typ 116) and the Leica M8 are two enthusiast cameras that were officially introduced, respectively, in June 2015 and September 2006.
+The Leica Q (Typ 116) and the Leica M8 are two enthusiast cameras that were revealed to the public, respectively, in June 2015 and September 2006.
 The Q Typ 116 is a fixed lens compact, while the M8 is a rangefinder-style mirrorless.
 The cameras are based on a full frame (Q Typ 116) and an APS-H (M8) sensor.
-The Q Typ 116 has a resolution of 24 megapixel, whereas the M8 provides 10.4 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Q Typ 116 has a resolution of 24 megapixels, whereas the M8 provides 10.4 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Leica Q Typ 116 vs Leica M8
+Body comparison: Leica Q Typ 116 vs M8

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M8 is notably larger (7 percent) than the Leica Q Typ 116.
 In this context, it is worth noting that neither the Q Typ 116 nor the M8 are weather-sealed.